anvaka/common-words/README.md

 >In this section we take deeper look into words extraction.
 If you are not interested [jump to word clouds algorithm](#how-word-clouds-are-rendered).

-The data comes from GitHub's public data set, indexed by BigQuery: [github_repos](https://bigquery.cloud.google.com/dataset/bigquery-public-data:github_repos)
+Data comes from the GitHub's public data set, indexed by the BigQuery: [github_repos](https://bigquery.cloud.google.com/dataset/bigquery-public-data:github_repos)

-BigQuery stores contents of each indexed file in a table, as a plain text:
+The BigQuery stores contents of each indexed file in a table, as a plain text:

 | File Id   | Content                                       |
 | ----------|:---------------------------------------------:|
 | File 1.h  | // File 1 content\n#ifndef FOO\n#define FOO...|
 | File 2.h  | // File 2 content\n#ifndef BAR\n#define BAR...|

-To build a word cloud you have to assign `weight` to each word and scale words accordingly.
+To build a word cloud we need a `weight` to scale each word accordingly.

-To assign scale to each word we could split text content into individual words, and then just group table by each word:
+To get the weight we could split text into individual words, and then group table by each word:

 | Word    | Count|
 |---------|:----:|